Bangladesh Railway Class 6500

 Bangladesh Railway Class 6500 is a class of 1,676 mm gauge diesel-electric locomotives owned by Bangladesh Railway.
-There are 36 locomotives of this class, all manufactured by the Banaras Locomotive Works of India.
+There are 56 locomotives of this class, all manufactured by the Banaras Locomotive Works of India.
 All locomotives of this class are in service.

 Details

 In 2012, Bangladesh Railway ordered broad-gauge diesel-electric locomotives from India, modeled as WDM-3A.
-These 26 locomotives were imported in Bangladesh in 2012, 2013 and 2014.
-These locomotives have a power of 3100 hp, the highest for any locomotives in Bangladesh.
+These 26 locomotives were imported to Bangladesh in 2012, 2013 and 2014.
+These locomotives have a power of 3100 hp.
 They are fitted with AAR coupling and have a gear ratio of 65:18.
-These locomotives are marked as BED-30, which stands for broad gauge diesel-electric manufactured by DLW, engine with 30 * 100 hp (30) and numbered as 6501 - 6526.
+These locomotives are marked as BED-30, which stands for broad gauge diesel-electric manufactured by DLW, engine with 30 * 100 hp (30), and numbered as 6501 - 6526.